pbinkley/rcb-manual/sections/14-conclusion.md

 | Microphotography, short run, cost of filming and processing not separated | 1 |

 incurred as a first cost in setting up the edition?"
-The edition sizes for the various processes would then stand as follows:&nbsp;{%- include columnbreak.html canvas=355 col=2 -%}&nbsp;On the chart (Table LII, on the following page), the curve of cost-per- copy has been computed for three processes,
+The edition sizes for the various processes would then stand as follows: {% include columnbreak.html canvas=355 col=2 %} On the chart (Table LII, on the following page), the curve of cost-per- copy has been computed for three processes,